 Herceg Novi Coastal Montenegro, Montenegro Travel Guide

-Explore charming towns and historical sites close to Herceg Novi.
+Visit delightful towns and historical sites close to Herceg Novi city.

 A UNESCO World Heritage site, famous for its remarkably well-preserved Old Town, encircled by formidable city walls, and its stunning setting at the deepest part of the Bay of Kotor.

-A picturesque Baroque town known for its two iconic island churches: Our Lady of the Rocks (artificial island) and St. George (natural island with a monastery).
+A charming Baroque town known for its two iconic island churches: The Church of our lady of the Rocks (artificial island) and St. George (natural island with a monastery).

-Home to Porto Montenegro, a luxury superyacht marina.
-Tivat offers high-end shops, fine dining restaurants, and a sophisticated atmosphere.
+Home to The porto Montenegro, a luxury superyacht marina.
+Tivat offers high-end shops, upscale restaurants, and a sophisticated atmosphere.

 Cross-border trips require international border crossing procedures.
 Ensure you have necessary travel documents and check visa requirements.